NNPDF/pineappl/CONTRIBUTING.md

 - avoid the use of indices whenever possible; use `Iterator` instead.
 - use the `unwrap` methods whenever a panic would signal a bug in the program, and use `Result` instead if errors should be propagated down to the user.
+  When using `unwrap`, document the nature of the bug if a panic happens with a comment of the form: `// UNWRAP: ...`.
-- in APIs prefer `unwrap_or_else(|| unreachable!())` over `unwrap` whenever this avoids the clippy warning that a Panic section is missing
+- in APIs prefer `unwrap_or_else(|| unreachable!())` over `unwrap` whenever this avoids the clippy warning that a Panic section is missing.
+Also document this with `// UNWRAP: ...`

 ## Git